aws/c3r/README.md

 These modes are briefly described in the subsequent portions of this README.

+### C3R with named AWS CLI profiles and regions

+Modes which make API calls to AWS services feature optional `--profile` and `--region` flags, allowing for convenient selection of an AWS CLI named profile and AWS region respectively.

 ### C3R `schema` mode: specifying how data should be encrypted

 For the C3R encryption client to encrypt a tabular file for a collaboration, it must have a corresponding schema file specifying how the encrypted output should be derived from the input.